chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 Syntax
 --------------
 - A flag is defined as a key-value pair given by ``<flag_key=flag_value>`` or ``<flag_key>`` if the value is ``None``.
-- Arbitrary number of flags can be added after each ``key``.
+- Unlimited number of flags can be added after each key.
-- The spaces between the key and the flags are optional.
+- The spaces between key and flags are optional.

 Example of valid key and flags: